 By the tender age of 14, with his mother busy running the bank dining room, John began to accept some catering jobs of his own.
 People would call to book with Sue, and she referred the clients to her already capable son.

-At age 16, he coined the name Silver Service Catering for his business, and when he was just 19, John took a major entrepreneurial step, opening a fine French restaurant in 1982 called Le Banque, located in the historic bank building at 501 Union in downtown Jonesboro.
-The establishment was the first Jonesboro restaurant with a private club license, John said, and featured tuxedoed waiters and elegant dishes prepared tableside, such as Cherries Jubilee, Bananas Foster and Caesar Salad.
+At age 16, he coined the name Silver Service Catering for his business.
+When he was just 19, John took a major entrepreneurial step, opening a fine French restaurant in 1982 called Le Banque, located in the historic bank building at 501 Union in downtown Jonesboro.
+The establishment was the first Jonesboro restaurant with a private club license, John said and featured tuxedoed waiters and elegant dishes prepared tableside, such as Cherries Jubilee, Bananas Foster, and Caesar Salad.
 The bank’s vault was a private dining room.

 “I’ll bet we had 100 wedding proposals in that vault,” John said.